mizma/flatbox/README.md

 _**Low profile hitbox-layout fightstick with Acrylic shell**_

-_**STILL A DESIGN IN PROGRESS!!
-FILES MAY NOT BE COMPLETE OR OTHERWISE MAY BE DEFECTIVE IN DESIGN**_

 This flatbox-acr design is based on [jfedor2/flatbox](https://github.com/jfedor2/flatbox) but with a few tweaks (rev1.1 pcb has been redone from ground up):